-Implementation status Deviations with Ethical Corporate Management Best Practice Assessment criteria Yes No Summary Principles for TWSE/GTSM Listed Companies and reasons convenient whistle-blowing channel and designate a person to deal with the accused? employees are obliged to report to supervisors.
-The official website has also established channels, e.g. employee complaint mailbox and complaint hotlines, and the responsible personnel will promptly deal with reasonable comments or suggestions.
+Implementation status Deviations with Ethical Corporate Management Best Assessment criteria Yes Ž Summary Practice Principles for )) TWSE/GTSM Listed Companies convenient whistle-blowing channel and designate a person to deal with the accused? employees are obliged to report to supervisors.
+The official website has also established channels, e.g. employee complaint mailbox and personnel will promptly deal with reasonable comments or suggestions.
 Any violations reported by any employee will be investigated; the whistleblower is provided with protective measures to avoid unfair retaliation or treatment.
-The Company will, depending on the severity of the circumstances, take actions pursuant to the Rules of Employees; the most - serious punishment is dismissal.
-(II) Does the Company establish standard operating > (II) The Company's official website has established No deviation procedures for investigating the complaints received, whistle-blowing channels, e.g. employee follow-up measures to be adopted and the related complaint mailbox and complaint hotlines; the confidentiality measures after investigation? dedicated unit is responsible for accepting whistle-blowing, standard operating procedures of investigation, and related confidentiality 1 mechanisms.
-(III) Does the Company take measures for protecting the > (III) The Company conducts the investigation to any No deviation whistle-blower from being punished improperly? reported violations of professional ethics, and takes the responsibility of confidentiality, to protect whistle blowers from unfair treatment - as a result, and has no improper treatment.
-IV.
-Strengthening of information disclosure > The Company disclosed the information related to No deviation
+The Company will, depending on the severity of the circumstances, take actions pursuant to the Rules of Employees; the most serious punishment is dismissal.
+(II) Does the Company establish standard operating > (II) The Company's official website has established No deviation procedures for investigating the complaints received, follow-up measures to be adopted and the related wnistie-blowing channels, e.g. employee complaint mailbox and complaint hotlines; the confidentiality measures after investigation? dedicated unit is responsible for accepting whistle-blowing standard operating procedures of investigation, and related confidentiality (III) Does the Company take measures for protecting the > mechanisms.
+(III) The Company conducts the investigation to any No deviation whistle-blower from being punished improperly? reported violations of professional ethics, and takes the responsibility of confidentiality to protect whistle blowers from unfair treatment IV Strangthaning of information discolvents 7 as a result, and has no improper treatment.
+The Commony disclosed the information related to No degration 1 v.
+Suengulening of information disclosure > ne Company disclosed the information related to INO deviadon